whage/thesis/thesis.md

 of the static type system, such a language is still considered safe. [@pfpl-2016]

 ### Formal soundness: preservation and progress
-Formally, a language can be called "sound" or "type safe" if the following properties hold:
+Formally, a language can be called "sound" or "type safe" if the following properties hold [@pfpl-2016]:

 \begin{enumerate}
   \item If $e : \tau$ and $e \rightarrow e'$, then $e' : \tau$